Douglas A. Schuler

 Doug Schuler primarily studies the political activities of companies (CPA).
 Among many questions, his articles explore the primary drivers of CPA, focusing upon both external and internal factors.
 His work also investigates the payoffs of political investments.

-Dr. Schuler also examines facets of corporate social responsibility (CSR).
+He also examines facets of corporate social responsibility (CSR).
 His work describes the linkages between a firm’s CSR and consumer purchases – the CSR linkage to financial performance.
-Other work examines a firm’s CSR as practiced through voluntary organizations, such as industry self-regulatory governance mechanisms.
+Other work examines CSR as practiced through voluntary organizations, such as industry self-regulatory governance mechanisms.

-With colleagues in engineering, Dr. Schuler also studies the introduction of technologies into low-resource emerging markets settings.
-He has recently created a containerized system for sterilizing medical instruments for health facilities that sit outside of a power grid such as in rural areas of developing countries.
+In past years, with colleagues in engineering, Schuler studied the introduction of technologies into low-resource emerging markets settings.
+He was part of an effort to create a shipping container-based system for sterilizing medical instruments for health facilities that sit outside of a power grid such as in rural areas of developing countries.